-If the tenant chooses not to move out within the thirty-day period, you can continue with the eviction process.
+If the tenant chooses not to move out within the thirty-day period, a landlord can continue with the Viriniga eviction process.

 - 7/30-Day Notice to Quit.
-You must use this notice in the event you want to evict a tenant for ‘holding over’.
-It also applies where there is the absence of a lease between you and the tenant.
+A landlord must use this notice in the event they want to evict a tenant for ‘holding over’.
+It also applies where there is the absence of a lease or rental agreement between you, the landlord, and the tenant.

 Holding over occurs when a tenant refuses to leave after their lease has expired.

 The amount of notice to serve depends on the tenancy type.
 If the tenant pays rent on a weekly basis, then you must serve them a 7-Day Notice to Quit.
 If the rent is paid on a monthly basis, then you must serve them a 30-Day Notice to Quit.

 If the tenant remains on the rental unit after their notice period has expired, a landlord may proceed with the eviction.
 You cannot, however, use their security deposit as collateral for any damage without notifying them.

 For tenants who commit illegal activity, landlords aren’t required to serve them any prior written notice.
 In Virginia, illegal activity includes illegal drug activity, criminal activity, and violent acts that affect the safety or health of other residents.